 - Is it necessary to include links?
 Internal or external?
 How many of each type are there?

-- Should statistics or expert quotes are included?
+- Should statistics or expert quotes be included?

-Remember: It is essential to review the parts and request corrections as needed on a consistent basis to ensure the requested content follows your requirements.
+Remember: It is essential to review the parts and request corrections as needed on a consistent basis to ensure the requested content follows your guidelines and requirements.